davenkin/andy-springboot-sample/ADRs/008_domain_event_publishing.md

 - Once the event is sent to Kafka, the event in the database will be marked as sent.
 This also creates a distributed transaction problem.
-Here we tolerate duplicated messages to address this distributed transaction problem, namely if the sending of events succeeds but the marking of sent fails, the event will be retried again which results in duplicated messages.
+Here we tolerate duplicated messages to address this distributed transaction problem, namely if the sending of events succeeds but the marking of sent fails, the event will not be marked as sent and will be retried again which results in duplicated messages.
 By making the event consumers idempotent we are able to fix the duplicated message problem.